susanBuck/dwa15-spring2019/laravel/db-migrations.md

 ## Migrations

+>> “Migrations are like version control for your database” -<https://laravel.com/docs/migrations>_

 With your application's local database created and your connection to that database confirmed, it's time to build your tables.

 Rather than building tables with raw SQL queries or using a tool like phpMyAdmin, we'll use Laravel migrations.